 The ‘Swanwick Declaration’ of 1987 marked the transition from a Council of Churches model of working to the Churches Together model.
 The Swanwick conference is commemorated by this plaque outside the chapel at the Hayes Conference Centre in Swanwick, Derbyshire.
-The Declaration is published in Churches Together in Pilgrimage (the Marigold Book).
+The Declaration is published in The Next Step for Churches Together in Pilgrimage (the Marigold Book).

 Appointed by our churches and under the guidance of the Holy Spirit we declare that this, the broadest assembly of British and Irish churches ever to meet in these islands has reached a common mind.
 We are aware that not all Christians are represented amongst us but we look forward to the time when they will share fully with us.